skywolf829/NeuralStreamFunction/README.md

-# ImplicitStreamFunction
+# Neural Dual Stream Function
-Modelling the stream function for a vector field with an implicit neural representation.
+Modelling the dual stream functions for a flow field with an implicit neural representation.